Skip to content

 It’s good to know where you stand at all times, but especially before applying for a home loan.
 Don’t just assume you’ve got excellent credit.
 Verify it!

-The good news is the low mortgage rates should be around for a while, and could even move lower, so you’ve probably got time.
+The good news is poor credit scores can be improved.
+You’re aren’t stuck with them.
 If your credit scores need some TLC, take the time to improve them instead of settling for a higher rate today.

 Read more: What credit score do I need to get a mortgage?